 The Seoul Lantern Festival called Cheonggyecheon Stream home from its inception in 2009 until 2021.
 In 2022 and 2023, the bulk of the lanterns were moved to Gwanghwamun Square for display (though a few remained at Cheonggyecheon Stream too).

-In 2024, the organizers have made the wise decision to move Seoul’s Lantern Festival BACK to its original home at Cheonggyecheon Stream.
+In 2024, the organizers made the wise decision to move Seoul’s Lantern Festival BACK to its original home at Cheonggyecheon Stream.

 The lanterns are set up specifically along a 1.3-km route that stretches from Cheonggye Plaza to Samilgyo Bridge.
 You can see the lanterns from both directions, on either side of Cheonggyecheon stream.
+This year, Uicheon Stream has also been added as a venue.

 I’ve seen the lanterns at both venues, and I have to say that Cheonggyecheon is a MUCH better location from which to enjoy the Seoul Lantern Festival.